emilwennstrom/llm-review-analyzer/README.md

 # LLM Review Analyzer

 LLM Review Analyzer is a Python-based tool designed to automate the analysis of app reviews from the Google Play Store and Apple App Store.
-This tool utilizes local and cloud-based language models to process and analyze review data, providing insights and summaries to help improve app performance and user satisfaction.

 ## Features